 Studies have shown that incarcerated people who received visitors were less likely to return to prison after their release.
 A 2014 study of incarcerated women found that those who had any phone contact with a family member were less likely to be reincarcerated.
 Phone communication in prison was even proven to have a more powerful effect on recidivism compared to visitation.

 If someone you love is incarcerated, you can advocate for positive changes in your own community, city, or state.
 Visit National Write Your Congressman’s website to identify your state’s legislators and write in your concerns about prison communication policies.
 You can also inspire others- use your platforms to get others to voice their concerns as well.
 If you’re not sure where to start, that’s okay.
 Research both local and national issues, and make sure to look for verifiable information from trusted sources.

-If you know of a facility that is photocopying photos, please contact us via email at email@example.com or send us a text message at +1 (844) 387-5755.
-This will allow our Director of Correctional Facility Relations to contact the facility.
-We are always here for you and we’re happy to help get real photos into your loved one’s hands.
+If you know of a facility that is photocopying photos, please contact us via email at firstname.lastname@example.org.
+This will allow our Correctional Facility Relations Department to contact the facility and provide solutions like our photobooks.
+We are here to advocate for you and help get REAL photos into your loved one’s hands.

 Keeping families connected is at the heart of everything we do at Pelipost.
 In the words of our CEO Joseph Calderon, “We started Pelipost because we understand how much these photos mean to someone on the inside.
 That’s why we will do all we can to make this process accessible to everyone.”